 Our faculty has accumulated vast teaching and research experiences in and out of Japan.
 They have been receiving research grants and publishing extensively.
-Faculty is closely working with students in their theses writing.
-Students get full one year for their theses writing and constant supervision from respective supervisors through personal meetings and three advanced seminars which are spread out through one year.
-Faculty also has unique ability to engage in interdisciplinary teaching and research in peace, conflict and development related issues.
+The faculty is closely working with students in their theses writing.
+Students get full one year for their theses writing and constant supervision from respective supervisors through personal meetings and three advanced seminars which are spread out over one year.
+Faculty also has unique ability to engage in interdisciplinary teaching and research in peace, conflict, and development related issues.

 9. Diverse student body

 Our university is uniquely diversified with students and faculty coming from all over the world.
 Students from more than fifty countries bring a variety of cultures, perspectives, wisdom, and experience.
 It is simply a human laboratory in a resort.